-The dose of nirmatrelvir/r is 300 mg of nirmatrelvir with 100 mg of ritonavir twice daily for five days.
-A single five-day course will be dispensed at one time in a blister pack.
-Nirmatrelvir/r should be avoided in individuals on medications not compatible with protease inhibitors or that cannot be temporarily held.
-Nirmatrelvir/r dose should be reduced for moderate renal impairment (eGFR \geq 30 to <60 mL/min).
+The standard dose of nirmatrelvir/r is 300 mg of nirmatrelvir (two 150 mg tablets) with 100 mg of ritonavir (one 100 mg tablet), with all three tablets taken twice daily for five days.
+A single five-day course is dispensed in a blister pack.
+The nirmatrelvir/r dose is reduced to 150 mg of nirmatrelvir (one 150 mg tablet) with 100 mg of ritonavir (one 100 mg tablet) for moderate renal impairment (eGFR \geq 30 to <60 mL/min), with both tablets taken twice daily for five days.
+This presentation is available in a dose-reduced blister pack.
 Nirmatrelvir/r is not recommended in patients with severe renal impairment (eGFR < 30 mL/min) or severe hepatic impairment (Child-Pugh Class C).